Internet for everyone / Affordable Connectivity

 Despite rising inflation affecting goods and services nationwide, home internet prices have remained largely stable over the years.
 This affordability is driven by ongoing industry investments, technological advancements, and competitive market forces that continue to deliver high-speed connectivity at consistent prices.

-Home internet prices have stayed stable, while broadband speeds have jumped over 40%.
+Home internet prices have stayed stable, and below the level of price changes.
 In fact, when you factor in these faster speeds, the cost per megabit has dropped by about 80% since 2015.

 No Data Found

-Home internet prices have stayed stable, while broadband speeds have jumped over 40%.
+Home internet prices have stayed stable, and below the level of price changes.
 In fact, when you factor in these faster speeds, the cost per megabit has dropped by about 80% since 2015.

 No Data Found